One tiny computer,

 "My mind is blown by the possibilities available with micro:bits.
 Our school just got funding, and this is where I want to see it go!"

 In January 2018, as part of its CanCode program, the Minister of Innovation, Science and Economic Development (ISED) announced a $6 million investment in Kids Code Jeunesse.
-This program will enable KCJ to build and support digital skills communities for kids and educators across Canada.
+This program enabled KCJ to build and support digital skills communities for kids and educators across Canada.
 Through our various projects, we will empower Canadian children to become better thinkers and better creators.

 Want to revisit what was learned in class, maybe even try some of the more advanced challenges or perhaps pick up where the workshop left off if there wasn't time to cover everything?
 We have them plus a few other goodies online and ready for you to use: